Bhavik-Ardeshna/Llama-CuPy/README.md

-# fast_llama
-GPU Accelerated LLAMA using CuPY.
+# GPU Accelerated LLAMA using CuPY.